Richard Fortus

 Richard Fortus (born November 17, 1966) is an American guitarist.
-He has been a member of the hard rock band Guns N' Roses, with whom he has recorded one studio album, since 2001.
-Fortus has also collaborated extensively with The Psychedelic Furs frontman Richard Butler and fellow Guns N' Roses bandmate Frank Ferrer.
+He has been a member of the hard rock band Guns N' Roses since 2002 and has recorded one studio album with them.
+Fortus has also collaborated extensively with The Psychedelic Furs frontman Richard Butler and former Guns N' Roses bandmate Frank Ferrer.
 Aside from lead singer Axl Rose and keyboardist Dizzy Reed, Fortus is the longest-tenured member of Guns N' Roses, having been with the band continuously since 2002.

 Alongside his work in Guns N' Roses, Fortus is a former member of Love Spit Love, Thin Lizzy, and The Dead Daisies.

 Career

 Early life and beginning career

 Fortus was born in St. Louis, Missouri.
 He began learning violin at 4 years old and the drums a year later.

 Fortus studied at the Conservatory of the Arts in St. Louis and Southern Illinois University and also played in several youth symphonies in the St. Louis area.